EDCD/EDDI/VoiceAttack.md

 Variables set with this events are as follows:

   * {DEC:EDDI ship refuelled amount} The amount of fuel supplied
-  * {DEC:EDDI ship refuelled price} The price of refuelling
+  * {DEC:EDDI ship refuelled price} The price of refuelling (only available if the source is Market)
+  * {TXT:EDDI ship refuelled source} The source of the fuel (Market or Scoop)
+  * {DEC:EDDI ship refuelled total} The new fuel level (only available if the source is Scoop)

 ### Ship repaired
 Triggered when you repair your ship.